 \section{Constructing edges}

-To execute the strategy described in section~\ref{section:motivation}, we need a lower bound on the degree of a channel inputs.
-This is a lower bound on the degree of a left vertex of $B_{q,l,a,b}$.
-To obtain this bound, we will first construct a subset of the edges of $B_{q,l,a,b}$ that is easier to work with than the complete edge set.
+To execute the strategy described in section~\ref{section:motivation}, we need a lower bound on the degree of each channel input.
+This is a lower bound on the degree of each left vertex of $B_{q,l,a,b}$.
+To obtain this bound, we first construct a subset of the edges of $B_{q,l,a,b}$ that is easier to work with than the complete edge set.
 Our ultimate lower bound on the degree of an input will actually be a lower bound on the number of edges for this subset incident to the input vertex.

 One way to get information about the size of a target set $T$ is to find a construction function $f:P \rightarrow T$, where $P$ is an easily counted parameter set.
 If $f$ is injective, then $|P| = |f(P)|$ and $|P| \leq |T|$.
 We can demonstrate the injectivity of $f$ with a deconstruction function $g:T \rightarrow P$ that is a left inverse of $f$.
 This means that $g(f(p)) = p$ for all $p \in P$.
-If the function $g$ is given a constructable member of $A$, it deconstructs it and recovers the construction parameters.
+If the function $g$ is given a constructible member of $T$, $g$ recovers the construction parameters that produce it.
 Similarly, if $f$ is surjective, then we can find an injective $g:T \rightarrow P$ that is a right inverse of $f$, so $|T| = |g(T)|$ and $|P| \geq |T|$.
 If $f$ is both injective and surjective, then $|P| = |T|$.

-In this section we apply these methods to the edge set of $B_{q,l,a,b}$.
-We give an upper bound on the number of edges and discuss why it is difficult to count the edges exactly.
-We explain our construction of a subset of the edges.
+In this section we apply this method to the edge set of $B_{q,l,a,b}$.
+We give an upper bound on the number of edges and briefly discuss why it is difficult to count the edges exactly.
+We explain our construction of a subset of the edges and prove a lower bound on the size of this subset.
 Finally we show that the upper and lower bounds match asymptotically.